Newton's Method To Find Square Root

 4. Use Appropriate Data Types: When implementing Newton's Method in code, choose appropriate data types to represent the numbers.
 For high-precision calculations, consider using floating-point numbers with sufficient precision (e.g., double-precision floating-point numbers).
 Be mindful of potential rounding errors and numerical instability, especially when dealing with very large or very small numbers.

-6. Understand the Limitations: Newton's Method is not a magic bullet.
-It's important to understand its limitations and potential pitfalls.
-For example, it may not converge if the function has certain pathological properties, or if the initial guess is too far from the true root.
+6. Understand the Limitations: Newton's Method is not a magic bullet. make sure to understand its limitations and potential pitfalls.
+To give you an idea, it may not converge if the function has certain pathological properties, or if the initial guess is too far from the true root.
 In such cases, it may be necessary to use a different method or to refine the initial guess.

 7. Visualize the Process: To gain a deeper understanding of how Newton's Method works, try visualizing the iterative process graphically.
 Plot the function f(x) = x² - S and the tangent lines at each approximation.
 This can help you see how the method converges towards the root and understand the effect of the initial guess on the convergence speed.